Welcome to the website of the Neighbourhood Interfaith Group, a North Toronto multidenominational interfaith group.

 Our mandate is to work toward ending bias, bigotry and racism in Toronto.
 We seek to achieve our mandate by encouraging interfaith dialogue, respect and understanding.

-Since its founding, the Neighbourhood Interfaith Group has grown and is now comprised of five churches, five synagogues, one Muslim organization and one school.
+Since its founding, the Neighbourhood Interfaith Group has grown and is now comprised of five churches, six synagogues, one Muslim organization and one school.
 All of our members embrace the benefits in multi-cultural Toronto of improving interfaith understanding and dialogue to ending bias, bigotry, and racism in our community.

 Over the years, The Neighbourhood Interfaith Group has annually culminated its activities with a dinner or a speaker’s event with a range of speakers from many religions.
 Please see some of our past events for a list of speakers.
 These annual events, with speakers alternating among the three major Abrahmic faiths, have brought people of multiple faiths together for an interfaith social event.
 With such events, having people of different faiths communicate over a meal and/or refreshments, better understanding of our similarities and respect for our differences is developed.